Use of Psychological Tools

 Ability and aptitude tests

-No single assessment is assumed to provide a complete picture.
-Tools are used to inform discussion rather than to label or categorise.
+No single assessment is treated as definitive.
+Tools are used to inform thoughtful discussion rather than to label or categorise.

 Professional standards

 All tools are administered and interpreted in line with professional and ethical standards, confidentiality requirements and the wider organisational context.
-Feedback is delivered thoughtfully, with a focus on practical relevance and application.
+Feedback is delivered carefully and constructively, with a focus on relevance, insight and practical application.